yongbinfeng/yongbinfeng.github.io/index.md

 - **SONIC:** Services of Network Inferences on Coprocessors
 - **Machine Learning Application in HEP:** pileup mitigation
 - **DarkQuest:** proton fixed-target experiment to search for light dark matter

+## Education

+- **Physics PhD:** University of Maryland, College Park, Maryland, USA, Aug.
+2015 to Oct.
+2020
+- **Physics BS:** University of Science and Technology of China, Hefei, Anhui, China, Aug.
+2011 to Jun.
+2015

 ## News